 var1 = var2

 Expressions that change data are said to have side effects.
 If you enter an expression that has a side effect into the Watch window, the side effect will occur every time the expression is evaluated by the Watch window.
-This can produce unexpected results if you are unaware that the expression has side effects.
-An expression that is known to have side effects is only evaluated one time, when you first enter it.
+This can produce unexpected results if you are unaware of the fact that the expression has side effects.
+An expression that is known to have side effects is only evaluated once, when you first enter it.
 Subsequent evaluations are disabled.
-You can manually override this behavior by clicking an update icon that appears next to the value.
+You can manually override this behavior by clicking on a refresh icon that appears next to the value.

-Unexpected side effects are frequently the result of function evaluation.
-For example, you could enter the following function call into the Watch window:
+Unexpected side effects are often the result of function evaluation.
+For example, you could enter the following function call into the Watch window.

 If you call a function from the Watch window or QuickWatch, the function you are calling might change data, creating a side effect.
-One way to avoid possible unexpected side effects from function evaluation is to turn off automatic function evaluation in the Options dialog box.
-This disables automatic evaluation of newer language features, such as properties.
-However, it is safer.
+One way to avoid possible unexpected side effects from function evaluation is to turn automatic function evaluation off in the Options dialog box.
+This disables automatic evaluation of newer language features, such as properties, but it is safer.

-When you examine an expression in the Watch window, you might see an update icon, which resembles two green arrows, circling in opposite directions within a green circle.
-This is especially likely if you have turned off automatic function evaluation.
-The update icon indicates an error or out-of-date value.
+When you look at an expression in the Watch window, you might see a refresh icon, which looks like two green arrows, circling in opposite directions within a green circle.
+This is especially likely if you have turned automatic function evaluation off.
+The refresh icon indicates an error or out-of-date value.
 For more information, see How to: Refresh Watch Values.

 The Visual Studio debugger automatically expands common data types to show their most important elements.
 You add expansions for custom data types.
-For more information, see Create custom views of .managed objects and Create Custom Visualizers of Data.
+For more information, see Displaying Custom Data Types and Visualizers.